csantanapr/tutorial-tekton-argocd-pipeline/README.md

   ```bash
   argocd login --username admin --password $ARGOCD_PASSWORD $ARGOCD_SERVER
   ```
+  Note: if you have problems with DNS using CRC, you might need to edit `/etc/hosts` and add entry for the `$ARGOCD_SERVER` with IP Address from `crc ip`

 - Create the App in ArgoCD using your own Infra git repository
   ```bash